Options to Sell Photos!

 We really have not started talking about Selling Photos.
-We’ve only covered Capturing photos and Capturing guest photos is the easy part!
-Sure its fast, noisy, on average, 3 guests per group, in roughly 30 seconds.
+We’ve only talked about taking (capturing) customer photos and that is the easy part!
+Sure its fast, noisy, but here's the Math!
+On average, there are 3 guests per group, in roughly 30 seconds.
 (120 photos per hour) Here's a secret!
 It takes longer to Sell the photo than Capture the photo!
 Probably 6 to 10 times longer!
 It takes 15-30 seconds to stage and Capture the photo.
 It takes a 3-5 minutes to Sell the Photo.
 At a fast paced locations, you can not Capture & Sell Photos in the Queue Lines!
 That type of Photo System is better for a Midway!

 So how do you Sell the Photos!
 Remember I am not a sales person, but I can give you the math and the process.

 Option 1.
 With a Photo Sales Area or in the Gift Shop.
 1st, I'm fairly certain, the Gift Shop at your locations is probably already busy.
 Either way you are going to need room.
 How much room.
 Minimum for 1 to 2 people behind a 20 inch deep sales counter for the Photo Sales Station to sit on, with a Printer in the back, supplies and such, 8x8 feet maybe, realistically a 10x10.

 Now what can you expect!
 Remember that Queue Line where you Captured all those guest photos, Fast!
 Imagine if "ALL" of them showed up to buy photos!
 What a great problem to have, but not realistic.
 The Math, on average, you have 3 guests per photo.
 For 1000 guests = 333 photos.
 25% of those 333 photos, on average is the number of guests interested in seeing their pictures.
 Roughly 83 groups (3 guests average).